matry/documentation/README.md

 ### Stories

-*Stories* are repeated instances of Components with varying parameters.
+*Stories* are repeated instances of components with varying parameters.
-Each instance is called a "frame", and a Story can be thought of as a slideshow of a set of frames.
+Each instance is called a "frame", and a story can be thought of as a slideshow of a set of frames.
 They can be used by designers for a variety of purposes, but most purposes are centered around presentation.
 Common usages might be
 (1) demonstrating all the possible visual states for a given component, (2) presenting a particular user flow to stakeholders, or (3) visualizing an animation sequence for developers.

-Below is a sample of a simple Story, demonstrating the happy path for a login form:
+Below is a sample of a simple story, demonstrating the happy path for a login form:

 ```
 story LoginFlow {